pylaugh/evm-cheatsheet/README.md

 ## Buy Me a Coffee

-If you find this EVM Cheatsheet helpful, you can support my work by sending some Ether to my Ethereum address:
+If you find this EVM Cheatsheet helpful, you can support my work by sending some gwei

 **Ethereum Address:** `0xe75280C15B3E07A33F6c79cf3f088947E313ae8e`